 We are currently completing the Lloyds Register (LR) accreditation for our Jet Fire testing laboratory.
 Lloyds Register certification is a benchmark in fire-safety standards for the oil, gas and marine industries.
-With this accreditation, jet-fire tests performed at our facilities can certify products under the LR mark.
+With this accreditation, jet-fire tests performed at our facilities verify products meet LR certification requirements.

 Our training ground is prepared to conduct highly specialised fire tests:

 Jet Fire Tests (ISO 22899-1) for Passive Fire Protection Materials

 One of the principal open-field tests that Applus+ conducts is the Jet Fire Test (ISO 22899-1).
 This test involves assessing the flame resistance of passive fire-protection products to be used on structural elements, tanks, pipes, valves, etc. During this test, the sample is submitted to a continuous jet fire.